inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/eum-server-configuration.md

 The `client.header.*` fields are resolved based on the headers of the beacons request.
 Each header will be available at a new attribute with the `client.header` prefix in the beacon.
+Note: the capitalisation of the header name is preserved!

 ##### Example

-The headers `Accept-Encoding: gzip,deflate` and `Connection: keep-alive` will produce the follwing results:

-- `client.header.Accept-Encoding: gzip,deflate`
-- `client.header.Connection: keep-alive`
+Assuming the request for sending a beacon to the EUM server contains the header `Accept-Encoding: gzip,deflate` and `Connection: keep-alive`.
+In this case, the following beacon properties will be generated and accessible via the configuration:

+- `client.header.Accept-Encoding` with value `gzip,deflate`
+- `client.header.Connection` with value `keep-alive`

 #### RT.BMR.*